SChristan/TeamSpeak-3-Bot/README.md

 The bot provides various information about the Teamspeak server, such as online clients and IDs.
 All features can use these information, but should not modify them.

 ### Events
 The bot is connected to the Teamspeak server and receives events from the Teamspeak API, which can be subscribed by the features.
-The bot does not subscribe to all events of the API, but only those that are needed at the moment.
+The bot may not subscribe to all events of the API, but only those that are needed at the moment.

 ## Features
 You can add any features to this bot, which should implement a static `start()` and `stop()` method.